HIDRA - Hutch Integrated Data Respository and Archive

 “Data is a story.
-Medical data is your health story that plays out over time,” explains Fearn, leader of the Hutchinson Integrated Data Repository and Archive (HIDRA) project at Fred Hutchinson Cancer Research Center and the Cancer Consortium.
+Medical data is your health story that plays out over time,” explains Fearn, leader of the Hutch Integrated Data Repository and Archive (HIDRA) project at Fred Hutch and the Cancer Consortium.

 Fearn is coming up with the best ways to make these stories intelligible to researchers by creating a database of clinical records, treatment outcomes and even tissue sample data from thousands of patients that researchers can stitch into a coherent tale to help them devise the best treatments for every cancer patient.

 The Fred Hutch and University of Washington Cancer Consortium is “the best place to build something like this,” says Fearn, who is a graduate student in Biomedical and Health Informatics at University of Washington.
 In addition to the desire to rethink how cancer research is being done, the Consortium is also just the right size: enough patient data to underpin quality studies, but small enough that researchers across disciplines can collaborate on a database integration project the size of HIDRA.

 HIDRA will integrate information from cancer care databases across Fred Hutch, University of Washington, Seattle Cancer Care Alliance, and Seattle Children’s Hospital into one tool available to both clinicians and researchers.
 A pilot project, focusing on brain tumors and dubbed Argos, will go live this summer.
 HIDRA will be fully operational and available to researchers in any discipline in 2017.